-- Are you brand new to playing the guitar and not sure where to start?
+- Are you brand new to playing guitar and not sure where to start?

-- Are you a parent looking for the best guitar lessons for your child?
+- Are you a parent looking for the right guitar lessons for your child to succeed?

 - Have you tried to teach yourself to play but without much success?